 The ideal place to build your bar is somewhere that receives natural or manmade shade, but still is reasonably close to the house, pool, or some other social gathering point.
 In essence, you don’t want to make your guests walk too far to find a drink.

 When you’re designing your outdoor bar, it’s important to establish a stylistic theme.
 If you’re building from scratch, your options are open.
 However, if you’re adding the bar to an existing house and outdoor living area, try to match the style of the bar to the styles present in the surrounding residence.

 Here are a few of the most popular styles homeowners are choosing for their outdoor bars.

-- Modern – Modern syles typically include either stainless steel or marble.
+- Modern – Modern styles typically include either stainless steel or marble.
 Modern architecture is often minimalist and sleek, using a lot of negative space, which makes it ideal for a smaller yard.

 - Tropical/Tiki – Tiki torches and wooden masks never go out of style with some and can make a fun outdoor bar setting.
 Be sure to space tiki torches sufficiently far from wood, straw, or other combustible elements of your outdoor bar.

-- Wicker thatch – Wicker thatch, often topped by seat cushions, are favorable for their weather resistance and variable style.
+- Wicker thatch – Wicker thatch, often topped by seat cushions, is favorable for its weather resistance and variable style.